 Location of Your Hot Tub

-Roberts Hot Tubs has been in business for almost 40 years and history has taught us that your tub will be used and enjoyed more often the closer it is to your house or bedroom.
+Roberts Hot Tubs has been in business for over 40 years and history has taught us that your tub will be used and enjoyed more often the closer it is to your house or bedroom.

 Installing your hot tub on or submerged in an existing outdoor deck is ideal for many hot tub owners, but please be aware that most decks are not designed to support the weight of a hot tub filled with water.

 We strongly advise that all hot tub owners considering tub installations on existing decking check with a licensed engineer prior to beginning tub installation.
 Please remember that the average hot tub filled with water weighs approximately 8000 lbs.